penbuddy-ai/penpal-ai-auth-service/README.md

-# Penpal AI - Authentication Microservice
+# Penpal AI - Authentication Service

-This is the authentication microservice for the Penpal AI application.
-It is responsible for user management, authentication (email/password and OAuth), and session management.
+This microservice handles authentication and user management for the Penpal AI application.

+## Architecture

+This service follows a microservice architecture pattern where:

+- **Auth Service** (this service): Manages authentication, user registration, and OAuth integrations
+- **DB Service** (separate): Handles all database operations and is the only service with direct database access

+The Auth Service communicates with the DB Service via HTTP requests, maintaining a clear separation of concerns.

 ## Features